 There are few places in the world that celebrate Easter quite like Guatemala’s colonial city of Antigua.
 Over the course of the holiday, this cobblestoned town of pastel-hued houses and crumbling ruins becomes a backdrop for incense-infused religious processions, elaborate holy vigils, and exquisite street carpets made of sawdust, pine needles, and flowers.
 There are thousands of visitors, men in costume, women in black, and events that start as early as 4:00 a.m.
 It’s a bit of a brouhaha, but one you won’t want to miss.

-To help you make sense of the fanfare, we checked in with Viaventure’s Antigua-based guide Jane Henwood de Garcia for suggestions on when to go, what to see, and where to be.
+To help you make sense of the fanfare, here are some of our suggestions on when to go, what to see, and where to be.
 What follows is an overview of the holiday, plus some handy tips on how to have a great time.

-Of course, all locals have a favorite place, and Jane is no different.
-“I love to see the San Felipe procession—the largest march of them all—on Good Friday at dusk.
-I recommend heading to the northern end of 7a.
+Of course, all locals have a favorite place.
+We love to see the San Felipe procession—the largest march of them all—on Good Friday at dusk.
+We recommend heading to the northern end of 7a.
 Avenida Norte, toward the San Sebastián park.
 The procession arrives just as the sun is setting.
 It’s a long, narrow stretch of road, and you can hear the band and see tons of people slowly approaching from afar.
 When the procession arrives, the smell of incense envelops you.
-It’s a great.”
+It’s a truly amazing and emotional experience.